 Thinking about studying human resource management?
-With people at the centre of a human resource professional’s role, it’s helpful to have a solid understand of why humans behave the way they do.
+With people at the centre of a human resource professional’s role, it’s helpful to have a solid understanding of why humans behave the way they do.

-Studying psychology alongside human resources through Deakin’s Bachelor of Human Resource Management (Psychology) will offer you a complementary set of skills and a professional advantage.
+Studying psychology alongside human resources through Deakin’s Bachelor of Human Resource Management (Psychology) will offer you a complementary set of skills and a significant advantage when performing key functions in a human resources (HR) role, from recruitment and workplace negotiations, to creating high-performance environments.

-According to Dr Huw Flatau Harrison, an organisational psychologist and lecturer at Deakin Business School, adding an in-depth understanding of psychology provides an objective lens through which typical human resource (HR) strategies, policies and procedures can be viewed.
+According to Dr Sarah Steen, the Course Director, Fellow of the Higher Education Academy and lecturer at Deakin Business School, adding an in-depth understanding of psychology provides an objective lens through which typical human resource (HR) strategies, policies and procedures can be viewed.
+‘The course has been designed to enable students to gain a more targeted knowledge-base in psychology and take a scientific approach to the day-to-day functions of an HR professional. ‘ says Dr Steen.

 While studying HR and psychology together isn’t uncommon, most other universities offer this combination in a much longer double degree format.
-‘This is a very bespoke course,’ Dr Flatau Harrison says.
-‘We have the full range of the HR major and the full range of the psychology major within a single three-year degree.’
+‘This is a unique course that offers students the ability to undertake the full range of the HR major and the full range of the psychology major within a single three-year degree.’
+Dr Steen says.

-It’s also a fully-accredited course, with students graduating with accreditation from both the Australian HR Institute (AHRI) and the Australian Psychological Society (APS).
+It’s also a fully dual accredited course, with students graduating with accreditation from both the Australian HR Institute (AHRI) and the Australian Psychological Society (APS).

 The future of work